thomasforth/openaudience/README.md

 # Open Audience

-Open Audience uses open data to analyse the demographics of your audience or users.
+Open Audience uses open data to analyse the demographics of your audience or users within England and Wales.
 Paste in a list of postcodes and see what type of people live there.
+You can also paste in Output Areas.

 Try it at [openaudience.org](openaudience.org).